Dance Shoes Explained

 With each style of dance, there is a different type of shoe necessary for the students to wear.
 Because there is such a wide variety, deciding which shoe to wear for which class can get very confusing.
 Keep reading for a brief overview of some of the most popular styles of shoes!

 We will start with Ballet Shoes.
 Ballet shoes are worn by dancers of all ages, boys and girls, for ballet technique class, and by younger students for performances.
 Female dancers generally wear their shoes in pink, peach and nude shades that are similar to skin tones.
-Male dancers typically wear white or black shoes depending on the color of their socks and/or costume.
+Male dancers typically wear white or black shoes depending on the colour of their socks and/or costume.

 Ballet shoes are very lightweight and made of leather or canvas.
 Leather shoes tend to last longer, but are not as popular among intermediate and advanced dancers.
 Ballet shoes have a thin leather sole that can cover the whole bottom of the shoe or it can be split to only cover the ball and the heel but not the arch (see photos right).
 A thin piece of elastic stretches across the top of the foot to keep the shoe in place.
 Ballet shoes should be very snug to ensure a clean view of the articulation of the foot.